 Amongst his best scores are the expansive scores for "Born Free" and Dances with Wolves depicting majestic Savannahs or prairies respectively, the more claustrophobic themes for Midnight Cowboy and "The Ipcress File", the big love themes for Out of Africa and "Somewhere in Time", the jazz influenced "Body Heat" and of course "The Cotton Club" named after that hotbed of early Jazz development, and the historical dramas "The Lion in Winter", "Robin and Marian" and "Mary Queen of Scots".
-With such an illustrious career it is a little jarring to note that he also did "Howard the Duck", but this score is certainly worth a listen away from the film.
+With such an illustrious career it is initially a little jarring to note that he also did "Howard the Duck", but this score is certainly worth a listen away from the film.

 In more recent years, Barry has released albums of his own music: "Moviola" starting with an unused theme for the film of that title, "The Beyondness of Things" and "Eternal Echoes".
 These albums might be described as soundtracks without the intrusion of film visuals.
 Needless to say, John Barry's position as the sound of James Bond is still recognisable despite its modernisation under the helm of the current Bond tunesmith David Arnold.
 At the age of 71 in February 2005, Barry received the BAFTA Fellowship Award in recognition of his services to film music.
 There is at least one archive video (if you can find it on youtube) which shows him singing with the original line-up of his band.

 We were saddened to hear of the death John Barry on 31st January 2011 at the age of 77.
 He is a true legend who has made a tremendous impact with his music.
 Another video shows the composer speaking with a young Jonathan Ross on his TV chat show.